teddygroves/sphincter/docs/main_findings.md

 baseline treatment.
 The effect from whisker stimulation is greater than from hypertension.

-Figure @fig-whisker-treatment-effects illustrates this finding by showing the distribution of posterior samples for treatment effects relative to baseline from our best whisker stimulation model.
+@fig-whisker-treatment-effects illustrates this finding by showing the distribution of posterior samples for treatment effects relative to baseline from our best whisker stimulation model.